Homophile movement: History

 The homosexual organizations and publications of the 1950s and 1960s, which commonly used the term "homophile", are now known collectively as the homophile movement.
+The term "homophile" was coined by German psychoanalyst Karl-Günther Heimsoth in 1924, before being popularized by the Dutch COC.
+Proponents of the term hoped to emphasize the romantic rather than sexual aspect of same-sex relationships by replacing the -sexual suffix with the Greek root "philos," meaning love.
+They hoped to distinguish further by describing people as homophiles, while reserving "homosexual" to describe sexual activity itself.

-After the gains made by the homosexual rights movements of the late 19th and early 20th centuries, the vibrant homosexual subcultures of the 1920s and '30s became silent as war engulfed Europe.
-Germany was the traditional home of such movements (Scientific-Humanitarian Committee) and activists (Magnus Hirschfeld, Ernst Burchard, Karl Heinrich Ulrichs or Max Spohr), but in Nazi Germany gay literature was burned, gay organizations were dissolved, and many gay men imprisoned in concentration camps.
-The Swiss journal Der Kreis ("the circle") was the only homosexual publication in Europe to publish during the Nazi era.
+After the gains made by the homosexual rights movements of the late 19th and early 20th centuries, the vibrant homosexual subcultures of the 1920s and 1930s became silent as war engulfed Europe.
+Germany was the traditional home of such movements and activists, but in Nazi Germany, gay literature was burned, gay organizations were dissolved, and many gay men imprisoned in concentration camps.
+The Swiss journal Der Kreis ("the circle") was the primary homosexual publication in Europe and the only one to publish during the Nazi era.
 Der Kreis was edited by Anna Vock, and later Karl Meier; the group gradually shifted from being female-dominated to male-dominated through the 1930s, as the tone of the magazine simultaneously became less militant.